michaelmosmann/embedmongo.flapdoodle.de/README.md

 ### Usage - custom mongod filename

 To avoid windows firewall dialog popups you can chose a stable executable name with UserTempNaming.
 This way the firewall dialog only popup once any your done.
-See [Executable Naming](#executable-naming)
+See [Executable Collision](#executable-collision)

 	import de.flapdoodle.embed.mongo.config.ArtifactStoreBuilder;